 Overall, take an interest in political and social issues, read around the subjects to find out what interests you.
 Be prepared at the Interview to engage with new concepts and material, thinking critically and responding to what the interviewer gives you.

 As long as you can demonstrate your passion for the subjects, even if you have never studied them before, will ensure the Admission Tutor knows PPE is the right choice for you.

-Our expert tutors will guide you to Oxford PPE Interview success with 75% of our students being accepted in 2020.
+Our expert tutors will guide you to Oxford PPE Interview success and triple your chances of success.